hkayann/eifcom26/content/_index.md

 ### Best Paper Award

 All accepted papers will be considered for the best paper award.
 The final decision will be made at the workshop based on paper's technical and presentation merits.
+Vote for the awards here: https://forms.office.com/e/ZLPvtya8RG

 If you have any questions, please reach out to the organisers via [phamn@cardiff.ac.uk](mailto:phamn@cardiff.ac.uk), [hong.jia@auckland.ac.nz](mailto:hong.jia@auckland.ac.nz), or [taesik.gong@unist.ac.kr](mailto:taesik.gong@unist.ac.kr).